oplS17projects/Image-To-Sketch-Posterizing/README.md

 ### Algorithm 1:

-* Read pixels from image and store to RGBList
+* Read pixels from image and store into RGBList

 ```racket
 ;; function get pixel at x and y